finasilvasantiste/udacity_data_engineering_nanodegree__capstone_project/README.md

 # How to run the app

-1. Create all aws resources needed to set up redshift by running `bash scripts/create_aws_redshift.sh`.
+1. Create an aws redshift cluster and its necessary aws resources by running `bash scripts/create_aws_redshift_cluster.sh`.
 Running that will also populate the file `aws_role_arn.json`.

+2. WIP

+3. Delete the aws redshift cluster and its necessary aws resources by running `bash scripts/delete_aws_redshift_cluster.sh`.